bulletmark/pystand/README.md

   -V, --version         just show pystand version

 Commands:
-  {install,i,update,u,upgrade,remove,r,uninstall,list,l,show,s,path,p,cache,c,uv,uvx}
+  {install,i,update,u,up,remove,r,rm,list,l,show,s,path,p,cache,c,uv,uvx}
     install (i)         Install one, more, or all versions from a python- build-standalone release.
-    update (u, upgrade)
-                        Update one, more, or all versions to another release. remove (r, uninstall)
-                        Remove/uninstall one, more, or all versions.
-    list (l)            List installed versions and show which have an update available.
+    update (u, up)      Update one, more, or all versions to another release. remove (r, rm)      Remove/uninstall one, more, or all versions. list (l)            List installed versions and show which have an update available.
     show (s)            Show versions available from a release.